maroontress/StyleChecker/doc/rules/NullCheckAfterDeclaration.md

 ### Special treatment of the `as` operator

-This analyzer gives special treatment to the `as` operator.
-It provides a diagnostic against the following code:
+This analyzer specially treats the `as` operator.
+In short, it imitates the IDE0019 when the initial value is an `as` binary expression.
+It provides a diagnostic for the following code:

 ```csharp
 public void M(object o)